 There are tons of people out there who want to buy your product, if only you make it easy for them.
 It’s mind-boggling to see a consumer who is ready to buy dealing with many hurdles to actually make the transaction.
 More than 3 clicks to reach the page on your website, pop-ups offering to chat with a salesperson, numerous forms to fill out before the checkout, etc. Consumers are so educated now that a “helpful” salesperson sometimes is more friction than help.
 On the flip side of this, when you need someone to help you with a support question, or when you call a vendor, more then 65% of the time, nobody picks up the phone.

 Do you have it all clearly laid out on your website?
 Your products and their descriptions?
 Can a person who landed on your page tell at a glance who you are, what you do, and how much it costs?
 If not, you will lose prospects in the blink of an eye.
 The old Good-Cheap-Fast is now Perfect-Free-Now.
 Online consumers are used to instant gratification.
 They have no qualms abandoning you.
 Everything counts.
 You have to look stellar, crisp, and professional.
 The first impression is everything.
-You have to appear authentic and credible, have all the important pages like Terms of Condition and Return Policy easily accessible (and ideally, third party endorsements like the stella service seal), as well as your contact information and answers to any questions your prospects might have.
+You have to appear authentic and credible, have all the important pages like Terms of Condition and Return Policy easily accessible (and ideally, third party endorsements like the Stella Connect), as well as your contact information and answers to any questions your prospects might have.
 Kill ads, auto-playing videos, and pop-ups.
 Speed uploading time.
 Give enough key information in a few words to hook your customers and want them to find out more.
 Simplify, simplify, simplify.
 It's better to have one well setup product for sale than 10 confusing ones.